arcwolf/arcwolf.github.io/about.md

 : Laboratory of Advanced Electrical Systems Theory Department of Electrical Engineering, Kyoto University, Kyoto, Japan
 > As a researcher in the laboratory, I worked on writing programs for network simulation and publishing journals.

-Part-time System Engineer (ML, Computer Vision)
+System Engineer (ML, Computer Vision)
 : Jan.
 24, 2020 – Dec.
 31, 2020
 : Rutilea, Kyoto, Japan
 > As a system engineer, I worked for the processing of computer vision based on Python OpenCV.
 Prominent works such as a planar matching and 3d back projection were provided in this period.

-Long-term Internship System Engineer (Web)
+Internship System Engineer (Web)
 : Apr.
 1, 2018 – Nov.
 25, 2019
 : Kyoto Innovation, Kyoto, Japan
 > As a system engineer, I worked for the web development based on web service workframe and numerous web languages such as PHP, HTML, CSS, JavaScript, and SQL.
 During this period, I gained a wealth of experience in web development.